Uncategorized

 HVAC

 Many healthcare spaces need enhanced ventilation, filtered air, and sometimes negative pressure rooms for infection control.
+The CDC’s guidelines on healthcare ventilation set the benchmark that your HVAC design must meet or exceed.

 Specialty-Specific Requirements